Kirkby: History

-It is believed that Kirkby was founded around 870 AD, due to archaeological evidence of Bronze Age settlement.
+Archaeological evidence of Bronze Age settlement indicates that Kirkby was founded around 870 AD.

 Historically, it has been part of Lancashire.
 Kirk-by derives from the Northern dialect of Old English word Kirk ('church') and by (settlement or village; cognate with Old Norse byr).
 Settlers arrived via Ireland around 900.
 The first direct evidence of a settlement dates from 1086 and the Domesday Book, with a reference to "Cherchebi" (population 70).
 Ownership of present-day Kirkby (established as the West Derby hundred in the 11th century) passed through a number of hands until 1596, when the Molyneux family purchased the hundred.
-After a brief loss of patronage in 1737 (when the head of the family took holy orders), in 1771 the Molyneux family were made Earls of Sefton and regained their lands.
+After a brief loss of patronage in 1737 (when the head of the family took holy orders), in 1771, Charles Molyneux became the 1st Earl of Sefton and regained the land.

 Although it remained largely farmland until the mid-20th century, transport links to the region began in 1848 with the building of the Liverpool and Bury Railway through Kirkby.
 The East Lancashire Road (the A580) added a road connection in 1935, and industrial development was considered before the Second World War.
 ROF Kirkby, a Royal Ordnance Factory, was established in 1939 and completed in 1941.
 At its peak, the factory employed over 20,000 workers.

-Liverpool had received much damage by the end of the war, and much of its remaining housing stock were slums.
-The Liverpool Corporation began a policy of buying land in surrounding areas and moving industry (and people) to newly-developed "over-spill" estates.
+Liverpool had received much damage by the end of the war, and much of the remaining housing stock were slums.
+The Liverpool Corporation began a policy of buying land in surrounding areas and moving industry (and people) to newly developed "overspill" estates.
 This process culminated with the purchase of 4070 acre of land, including Kirkby, from the Earl of Sefton in 1947 for £375,000 (£ adjusted for inflation).
 Kirkby became Merseyside's largest over-spill estates.
 A 1949 Liverpool proposal to have Kirkby designated a new town was rejected.
 Large-scale development began in February 1950 with the construction of the Southdene neighbourhood; the first houses were finished in 1952, the 5,000th in 1956, and the 10,000th in 1961.
 A population of 3,000 in 1951 grew to over 52,000 by 1961.
 The Kirkby Urban District was created in 1958.
 Its population grew between the 1950s and the 1970s due to over-spill housing for Liverpool.

 Growth caused a number of problems, including a lack of local amenities.
 Although occupation of Southdene's council estates had begun in 1952, its first shops were not completed until 1955 and its first pub did not open until 1959.
 The people who were being moved into Kirkby during this period came from Liverpool's poorest areas.
 Kirkby Industrial Estate expanded to become one of England's largest; at its peak in 1971, the estate employed over 26,000 people.

 Kirkby became an Urban District in 1958.
-This status was later abolished, and on 1 April 1974 Kirkby was combined with Huyton with Roby and Prescot Urban Districta and parts of Whiston and West Lancashire Rural Districts to form the Metropolitan Borough of Knowsley.
+This status was later abolished, and on 1 April 1974 Kirkby was combined with Huyton with Roby and Prescot Urban District and parts of Whiston and West Lancashire Rural Districts to form the Metropolitan Borough of Knowsley.